RolfHaakon/Traffic_Simulator/README.md

 1.Class design
 * What role do objects of the class perform?
-* What memeber fields do objects of this class need? public or private?
+* What member fields do objects of this class need? public or private?
 * What methods do objects of this class need? public or private?
 2. Method design:
 * What should its method signature be?